robinrob/rsmithio/_posts/2018-01-12-going-freelance.md

 The great thing is you have the freedom to do something really novel.
 * **You get sick of your home.** As well as sapping your motivation for work, this can even put you off doing hobbies that you would usually do at home.
 The solutions are similar to the ones for loneliness above.
-* **No company benefits.** Such as holidays.
-Not having paid holiday means that whenever you are going on holiday, the true 'cost' of the holiday now includes the time you spent on holiday multiplied by your rate!
-When deciding your day rate, you need to take into account all of the monetary benefits you may be missing out on by going independent.
-And if you are making enough, then this will not be a worry.
-* **Unpredictable work load** This is one of those risk factors you must factor in when deciding your date rate, and you have to judge the risk of each project or job individually.
-Fortunately in software development at the moment, the demand is fairly high, so for a good developer making a consistent effort to build contacts and exposure, it is definitely possible to maintain a consistently-high work load.
-You can always fill your gaps with work on personal projects.
-Get to be thinking like an entrepreneur.

 ## Conclusion
 The importance of cleanly dividing your work and leisure time I found to be fundamental.
 My personal choice is actually to work from 8am-4pm,